 As the subject of feline folklore and superstition, myths about black cats abound.
-Whether or not you believe these dark-colored kitties are bad luck, you can't deny their charm and beauty.
+Whether you believe these dark-colored kitties are bad luck, you can't deny their charm and beauty.

 Good luck omens associated with black cats include: